-Huron, South Dakota, Feb.
+Salt Lake City, Utah, Feb.
 26, 2024 - Agricultural producers who have not yet enrolled in the Agriculture Risk Coverage (ARC) or Price Loss Coverage (PLC) programs for the 2024 crop year have until March 15, 2024, to revise elections and sign contracts.
 Both safety net programs, delivered by USDA's Farm Service Agency (FSA), provide vital income support to farmers who experience substantial declines in crop prices or revenues for the 2024 crop year.
-In South Dakota, producers have completed 30,574 contracts to date, representing 53% of the more than 57,954 expected contracts.

 "Agriculture Risk Coverage or Price Loss Coverage programs provide excellent risk protection, for market declines, at no cost to the producer.
-While we always hope for strong markets, anyone involved in production agriculture knows, the only thing certain is uncertainty," said Steve Dick, State Executive Director for FSA in South Dakota.
+While we always hope for strong markets, anyone involved in production agriculture knows, the only thing certain is uncertainty," said Mark Gibbons, State Executive Director for FSA in Utah.
 Many producers may be holding off on making your program elections pending planting decisions or maybe you're working with a local advisor to consider how changes in the effective reference price might impact your election decisions.
-Please contact your local FSA county office as soon as possible to set an appointment so you're on the books well in advance of the March 15 deadline."?
+Please contact your local FSA county office as soon as possible to set an appointment so you're on the books well in advance of the March 15 deadline."